Updated November 12, 2021

 CMS has also issued guidelines for home health and hospice [PDF] services that address how to screen home health patients for COVID-19, when staff should avoid home visits, if and when patients with confirmed COVID-19 should be transferred to a hospital, and special consideration for patients requiring therapeutic interventions.

 ASHA recommends implementation of infection control guidelines from the Centers for Disease Control (CDC) and World Health Organization (WHO) who propose specific recommendations for health care workers.
 However, ASHA recognizes that many of our members who work in health care settings that are facing acute (global) shortages of PPE.
 ASHA prioritizes the health and safety of its members and has strongly encouraged health care organizations with whom it has engaged in advocacy, to ensure appropriate supply of PPE for SLPs for all aspects of service delivery.
-Per Occupational Safety and Health Administration (OSHA), “Employers of healthcare workers are responsible for following applicable OSHA requirements, including OSHA's Bloodborne Pathogens ( 29 CFR 1910.1030), Personal Protective Equipment ( 29 CFR 1910.132), and Respiratory Protection ( 29 CFR 1910.134) standards.”
+Per Occupational Safety and Health Administration (OSHA), “Employers of healthcare workers are responsible for following applicable OSHA requirements, including OSHA's Bloodborne Pathogens (29 CFR 1910.1030), Personal Protective Equipment (29 CFR 1910.132), and Respiratory Protection (29 CFR 1910.134) standards.”
 See the Standards page on the OSHA website for additional information on OSHA requirements.
+The CDC has clarified that the "recommendations for use of personal protective equipment by HCP (health care providers) remain unchanged" even after COVID-19 vaccination.

 Many SLPs have indicated that, during COVID-19, their employers ask them to engage in tasks not directly related to their scope of practice (multiskilling).
 Multiskilling is often used in an attempt to enhance cost-effectiveness, efficiency, quality, and coordination of services.
 The SLP Scope of Practice is written in broad terms and specific activities, such as suctioning or taking blood pressures, are not mentioned.
 SLPs may complete these tasks and others as a function of their job responsibilities.
 ASHA's Code of Ethics states that clinicians must be competent by virtue of training, education and experience to perform any activities.
 Thus, appropriate training and support is necessary for an SLP to undertake any activity in which they are not already competent.
 It is advisable for your facility to develop a written policy that addresses the level of involvement and training that SLPs will have, and a mechanism for verifying their competency.
 ASHA has a position statement and technical report on multiskilling that offer additional guidance.
 During COVID-19, it is important to note that states may issue executive orders that can override the Association or employer policies.
 For example, the governor of Maryland issued an executive order on March 3, 2020, that overrides state licensure board limitations.